rrebane/aoc-2021-rust/README.md

-# Advent of Code Rust Template
+# Advent of Code 2021 in Rust

-Advent of Code Rust template from https://aoc-templates.util.repl.co/